snigdhesh/entity-relations-spring-data-jpa/README.md

 # entity-relations-spring-data-jpa
-This project demonstrates "how to map relations between entities" using spring-data-jpa
+This project demonstrates **how to map relations between entities** using spring-data-jpa

+# sources:
+ - For H2 database and spring data jpa : https://www.baeldung.com/spring-boot-h2-database

 ## Sample curl